eliminmax/eambfc/README.md

 features, and are hard-coded to call `gcc` rather than the user-specified C compiler.

-The `release.sh` script has a large number of extra dependencies which it documents, used for extra testing and linting, and for building source tarballs.
+The `release.sh` and `run_lints.sh` scripts have a large number of extra dependencies which they document, used for extra testing and linting, and for building source tarballs.

 All files in the main branch comply with version 3.3 of the REUSE specification for licensing information.